splunk/splunk-connect-for-snmp/docs/planning.md

 # Planning

-Splunk Connect for SNMP (SC4SNMP) is a solution that allows the customer to \"get\" data from network devices and appliances where a more feature complete solution such as the Splunk Universal Forwarder is not available.
+Splunk Connect for SNMP (SC4SNMP) is a solution that allows the customer to \"get\" data from network devices and appliances when a more feature-complete solution, such as the Splunk Universal Forwarder, is not available.

 ## Architecture

-SC4SNMP is deployed using a Kubernetes distribution typically MicroK8s, deseigned to be a low touch experience for integration with sensitive edge network devices it will typically be deployed in the same network management zone as the monitored devices and seperated from Splunk by an existing firewall.
+SC4SNMP is deployed using a Kubernetes distribution, typically MicroK8s, that's deseigned to be a low-touch experience for integration with sensitive edge network devices.
+It will typically be deployed in the same network management zone as the monitored devices and seperated from Splunk by an existing firewall.